FlowFuse/website/src/blog/2024/08/using-lwm2m-with-node-red.md

 ## What is LwM2M

-LwM2M (Lightweight Machine-to-Machine) is a protocol specifically crafted to handle and interact with IoT devices, particularly those that consume less energy and have limited resources.
+[LwM2M](https://lwm2m.openmobilealliance.org/) (Lightweight Machine-to-Machine) is a protocol specifically crafted to handle and interact with IoT devices, particularly those that consume less energy and have limited resources.
 LwM2M facilitates easy remote oversight, control, and administration by linking these devices to a central server.

-Within LwM2M, the server issues commands collects data and modifies settings over a compact communication protocol named CoAP (Constrained Application Protocol).
-LwM2M also bolsters security with capabilities such as DTLS (Datagram Transport Layer Security), rendering it a dependable option for expansive IoT implementations in smart cities, industrial systems, and similar settings where overseeing multiple devices from a central hub is essential.
+In LwM2M, the server can send commands, gather data, and change device settings using the Constrained Application Protocol (CoAP), which is designed for environments with limited resources.
+LwM2M also includes security features like DTLS, making it a reliable choice for managing many devices in large IoT systems, such as smart cities and industrial applications.

 ## Using LwM2M with Node-RED